solenebernard/solenebernard.github.io/content/courses/course4/index.md

 Then we can apply for each interval apply a fast fourier transform to find which frequencies are present in this temporal signal.
 Then we can detect again the peaks and choose the highests as being the main harmonic.

 ##### Figure 3 : (Top) The extracted temporal signal corresponding to a note detected in the song.
 (Bottom) The corresponding Fourier transform of the signal.
 The highest peak is detected at $f=1575$.
-The other two peaks at higher frequencies correpond to the higher harmonics $2f$ and $3f$.
+The other two peaks at higher frequencies correspond to the higher harmonics $2f$ and $3f$.
 ![](apply_fft2.png)